 For the first time, LG’s V-series smartphone will be more broadly available across the globe.
 Having been limited to just the US, Australia and part of Asia, the V30 is making the jump to multiple regions, including the UK.

 As for the price, LG’s latest retails for $806 in the US.
 In the UK?
 Pre-orders for its early November release pin it at £799.
-For those in Australia, you’ll be treated only to the LG V30+ for AU$1,199.
-In terms of differences, there are few.
-In fact, just one: onboard storage.
+For those in Australia, you’ll be treated only to the LG V30+ for AU$1,199 – the same goes for US customers on Sprint.
+In terms of differences, there are few: onboard storage and carrier compatibility (the latter of which applies if you're in the US).
 Instead of 64GB by default in the standard model, you’ll get 128GB built-in along with microSD storage.

 - Understated design lets the screen stand out